Q: What sort of Ideas are we looking for?

 Every case is different and should be discussed.
-Generally IP generated during the course of employment belongs to the employer.
-However, many profit sharing models exist and some DHBs have an IP Policy.
+Generally, intellectual property (IP) generated during the course of employment belongs to the employer.
+However, many profit sharing models exist and some DHBs have an IP Policy which we follow.

 Q: Does the NZHIH have access to funding?